nucypher/nucypher/docs/source/guides/network_node/network_node.rst

 Due to the complexity of running a node on the network, there are a variety of ways to participate depending on your comfort level:

-* Delegate custody of NU and work to `CoinList <https://coinlist.co/nucypher-worklock>`_.
+* Delegate custody of NU and work to a third-party custodian.
-* Retain custody of NU but delegate work to a `Node-as-a-Service provider <https://github.com/nucypher/validator-profiles>`_.
+* Delegate work via a staking pool or `Node-as-a-Service provider <https://github.com/nucypher/validator-profiles>`_.
 * Run your own node:

     .. toctree::